The Aliens of Deep Space Nine

 In another, we met one who no longer needed the drug and was becoming

 It would have been an interesting twist if he had survived.

-Odo, a Changeling, Dax, a Trill, and others made up the aliens of the cast.
+Odo, a Changeling, and Dax, a Trill, along with others made up the aliens of the cast.